Report Your Result

 All students and employees are required to be vaccinated and boosted against COVID-19 (or have an approved exemption), per University of California policy.
 All students and employees, including Health, are eligible to receive a free vaccine through UC San Diego’s vaccination clinic at Price Center, offered by appointment.
 Vaccination helps protect you and those around you from becoming seriously ill.
 Help us keep our campus community safe.

-Exposure and Contact Tracing
+Exposure and Isolation

 Now more than ever it is important to tend to your mental and emotional wellbeing.
 Students and employees have access to a multitude of no-cost resources at UC San Diego to maintain wellness, including confidential counseling, self-guided tools, support groups, workshops and more.
 Whether you feel most comfortable with self-paced skill building, working one-on-one or finding community through support groups, there is a resource for everyone.

 In an effort to provide regular updates and answer your questions, UC San Diego hosts monthly town halls about the Return to Learn program and campus operations during the COVID-19 pandemic.
 If you are not able to catch the live event, all of the webinars are archived on our Town Hall page.